Rachiminoff/CPU_Scheduling_Algorithms/README.md

 - **SRTF:** Pick the process with the shortest remaining time at each moment; preempt if a shorter process arrives.
 - **Priority (Non-Preemptive):** Among ready processes, run the one with the *highest priority* (lowest priority number if using 1 = highest).
 Once it starts, it finishes without interruption.
 - **Priority (Preemptive):** At every unit of time, choose the ready process with the highest priority.
 If a new process arrives with higher priority than the running one, **it preempts immediately**.
+- **RR (Round Robin):** Each process receives a fixed Time Quantum in cyclic order.
+If the process is not finished after its quantum, it is placed back into the queue.
+It is **Preemptive** by design.

 ## Purpose